SaboorSohaib/Budget-tracker/README.md

 # 📖 Rails Capstone <a name="about-project"></a>

-> Rails Capstone is a web application.
-You can add categories and many transactions for that categories.
+> Budget Tracker is a web application that allows users to add categories and add expenses to the  transactions.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>